Iñaki Anasagasti: Return to Spain

 In August 1975, he returned again to San Sebastián and directed the publication of the PNV, Euzkadi.
 He was detained on 1 April 1976 with Joseba Goikoetxea (assassinated later by ETA) and Bingen Zubiri, and by order of the Minister of the Interior Manuel Fraga, he was jailed for three days.
 He was chosen in 1977 as a member of the regional council of the PNV in Biscay (Bizkai Buru Batzar), a position that he occupied until 1980 under the Presidency of Carlos Garaikoetxea.

 Cortes Generales

 In 1980 he was elected to the Basque Parliament where he was an MP between 1980 and 1986.
 In 1986 he was elected to the Congress of deputies, representing Vizcaya, where he served until 2004 as leader for the Basque Nationalist Parliament Group.
 In 2004 he was elected senator for Vizcaya, and reelected in 2008, at the Senate he was elected to the Bureau of the Senate in the 8th legislature, in the position of First Secretary.

-In 2012 he proposed the idea of creating a Catalan-Basque-Navarrese monarchy around Archduke Domingo de Habsburgo-Borbón, the Habsburg-Bourbon Carlist claimant to the Spanish throne.
+In 2012 he proposed the idea of creating a Catalan-Basque-Navarrese monarchy around Archduke Domingo de Habsburgo-Borbón, the Habsburg-Bourbon Carlist-Carloctavismo claimant to the Spanish throne.